nazmusSakibRaiyan/Student_skill_tracker/documentation/README.md

 ### 🏆 Club Event Management (NEW)
 - Club managers can create, edit, and delete events for their assigned clubs.
-- Events include name, description, logo (JPEG), start/end date.
+- Events include name, description, logo (JPEG), start/end date, event type, event type description (if "other"), and venue/location (Google Maps link).
+- Event type options: workshops, seminars, contests, field events, or other (with custom description).
+- Venue/location is set using a Google Maps link.
+- Club managers can upload a new logo when editing an event.
 - Event logos are validated and stored securely.
 - Students approved for a club can view all its events in real time.
 - Modern, colorful, and interactive UI for both managers and students (see `ClubManagerEvents.vue` and `ClubEvents.vue`).